clonejo/mc-erl/README.md

 5. $ cd ebin/
 6. $ erl

-## Proxy
-There are two different types of operation.
-It is either a fully functional minecraft proxy server or an alpha minecraft 1.2 SMP server.
-To run it as a proxy server, type

-    application:start(mc_erl_proxy).

-into Erlang prompt.
-How to use the server is described below.

-The proxy will be available at 127.0.0.1:25566 and it proxies to 127.0.0.1:25565.
-Be aware the log files can get quite big (some 100MB).

 ## Server
 As we now use Mnesia for storing data permanently, it has to be set up first.
 Always keep in mind that the table definitions can change on updates, introducing incompabilities.